admindatahandbook/book/testing/index.md

 A key insight from the theoretical computer science literature is that *privacy is a property of the informational relationship between the input and output*, not a property of the output alone.[^diffpriv17] In other words, one can be certain that the output of a computation is privacy-preserving if the computation itself is privacy-preserving.
 The following examples show why this is the case.

-Consider the following statistic: a representative ninth-grade GPA at City High School is 3.5.
+Consider the following statistic: "a representative ninth-grade GPA at City High School is 3.5."
 One might naturally think that this statistic is unlikely to reveal private information about an individual student.
 However, one needs to know *how* the statistic was computed to make that determination.
 For instance, if the representative ninth-grade GPA was calculated by taking the GPA of the alphabetically first student in the school, then the statistic completely reveals the GPA of that student.[^diffpriv18] Alternatively, a representative statistic could be based on average features of the ninth graders in the school---using the most common first name, the most common last name, the average age, and the average GPA to produce "John Smith, a fourteen-year-old in the ninth grade, has a 3.1 GPA."
 Suppose that coincidentally a student named John Smith subsequently joins the ninth-grade class.
 Although his name appears in the published statistic, one knows with certainty that the statistic does not reveal private information about him, because it was not based on his student records in any way.

 These examples are clearly contrived, and no reasonable analyst would publish either statistic.
 On a fundamental level, however, the examples demonstrate that when trying to decide whether a data release can be made public, one needs to consider the computation used to produce that release and not the release by itself.
 Thus, when thinking about privacy in the context of statistical releases, one should think about it as a computational property, especially if the goal is to make rigorous, formal claims about the data.
 This is one of the properties of differential privacy.
 If a computation can be proven to be differentially private, the researcher can rest assured that using the computation will not unduly reveal information specific to a data subject.
-Adopting this formal approach to privacy yields several practical benefits for users, including robustness to auxiliary information, composition, and post-processing, as well as transparency---each discussed in turn below.
+Adopting this formal approach to privacy yields several practical benefits for users, including robustness to auxiliary information, composition, and post-processing, as well as transparency---each discussed in turn below in Section \@ref(sec:methodology-example-limit-privacy-loss).

 ### Methodology Example: Limiting Privacy Loss from Participation in Research {#sec:methodology-example-limit-privacy-loss}